OpenVoiceOS/community-docs/docs/arch_backend.md

 # OpenVoiceOS Backends

 A backend is a service that provides your device with additional tools to function, these could range from managing your skill settings to configuring certain aspects of your device.
-The backend is optional in OVOS, especially if you're running a single device.
+The backend is optional and concidered to be advanced usage in OVOS.
+By default, OVOS does not use a backend, and is totally unnecessasary for basic usage.
+A local backend becomes usefull if you have several devices around the house and would like a central place to configure them.

 A backend can provide: